What is it about deseeding a pomegranate that feels like a puzzle game à la Bejeweled? (Gotta release all those little gems!)

-Score the fruit around the midline.
+Score the fruit around the middle.
 Cut deep enough to pierce the skin, but shallow enough that you don’t cut into the seeds inside.

-Submerge the two halves in a bowl of water and gently push the edges down and away to open the fruit.
+Submerge the two halves in a bowl of water.
+Gently push the edges down and away to open the fruit.
 The water will soften the pith (the white tissue under the skin of the fruit).

 Turn the half upside down and thwack the bejeezus out of it with the back of a spoon.
 Seeds will tumble out into your hand and the bowl of water below.

 Inspect your handiwork.
 Look at the pomegranate half and release any stragglers with your hands or another whack of the spoon.